-The Teletronix LA-2A Leveler Collection plug-ins (but not the legacy LA-2A) use an internal upsampling technique.
+The Teletronix LA-2A Leveler Collection plug-ins (but not the Teletronix LA-2A Legacy) use an internal upsampling technique.
 The upsampling results in a slightly larger latency than most other UAD plug-ins.
 See Chapter 9 "Delay Compensation" in the UAD System Manual for more information.